Definition of CML

 In the USA, the incidence is around 1.5 cases per 100,000 inhabitants with approximately 5500 new cases diagnosed in 2012.
 The incidence increases with age and is slightly more common in males.

 Etiology of CML

 In most of the CML cases, the etiology is not known.
 The high dose ionizing radiation is considered an important risk factor as increased incidence of CML was seen in survivors of Hiroshima and Nagasaki atomic bombs.

 Chronic myelogenous leukemia is classically associated with the presence of an acquired genetic abnormality, BCR-ABL fusion gene.
 ABL is a proto-oncogene named after Abelson murine leukemia virus, while BCR stands for break point cluster region.
 The BCR-ABL fusion gene has tyrosine kinase activity and is responsible for the uncontrolled proliferation of cells.

-In 95 % of cases, this BCR-ABL fusion gene is formed due to the translocation of ABL gene from chromosome 9 to the BCR gene on chromosome 22, t(9;22).
-This newly formed chromosome 22 having BCR-ABL fusion gene is called “Philadelphia chromosome”.
+In 95% of cases, this BCR-ABL fusion gene is formed due to the translocation of ABL gene from chromosome 9 to the BCR gene on chromosome 22, t(9;22).
+This newly formed chromosome 22 having BCR-ABL fusion gene is called the “Philadelphia chromosome”.
 It is named after the city where it was first discovered.

 Staging of CML

 The World Health Organization (WHO) has divided the chronic myelogenous leukemia into three progressive stages based on the aggressiveness of the disease, response to therapy and the presence of blasts.
 These are as follows: